ieee-vgtc/ieeevis.org/_posts/2024-09-01-vis-2024-openpractices-report.md

 We see that 80 (around 65%) of accepted submissions uploaded their supplementary materials to an external source in addition to or instead of PCS, with the majority using OSF.
 For further guidance on where supplementary material should be upload, please see our [FAQ: Where should I upload supplementary material?](../content/info/open-practices/supplemental-material-faq#where-should-i-upload-supplemental-material)

 ### Preregistration
 We also asked about study preregistration, another new question for this year.
-Only eight (12.5%) submissions out of the 124 full papers preregistered their studies, seven of which did so on [OSF Registries](https://osf.io/registries) and one on [AsPredicted](https://aspredicted.org/).
+Only eight (12.5%) submissions out of the 124 full papers reported preregistration of their studies, seven of which did so on [OSF Registries](https://osf.io/registries) and one on [AsPredicted](https://aspredicted.org/).
 ![Preregistered study](/assets/posts/2024-09-OP/pre_reg.png)

 This is a clear area where our community has room to improve.
 VIS Open Practices still needs formal recommendations for study preregistration, and we acknowledge that this may not be less relevant for certain contributions.
 However, for work involving empirical studies, preregistering an analysis plan helps us as researchers to clearly separate hypothesis generation (postdiction) from hypothesis confirmation (prediction), thus leveraging the benefits and maintaining awareness of the limitations of statistical inference while improving the study's reproducibility and replicability [[1]](https://www.pnas.org/doi/10.1073/pnas.1708274114).
 OSF provides an [excellent set of resources](https://help.osf.io/article/158-create-a-preregistration) for preregistering your project.
 For future iterations of VIS, the Open Practices committee plans to examine more deeply where and how we support the community in preregistering relevant studies.
 We look forward to conversations and feedback on this process with all of you.